Heartburn is a burning sensation or pain in the esophagus, just below the sternum.

 In addition to looking for irregularities or inflammation within the esophagus and esophageal walls, this test can determine if the muscles of the esophagus function correctly in a rhythmic manner to push the material into the stomach.

 Endoscopy: In this test, a gastroenterologist uses a flexible endoscope and a fiber-optic camera to look at the esophagus and stomach lining.

 Inflammations and ulcers can be identified.
 Biopsies and small pieces of tissue can be obtained to look for cancer or precancerous cells.

 Manometry and pH tests: Less frequently, when conventional therapy has not been able to confirm the diagnosis or when the symptoms are atypical, using pressure monitors and acid measurements within the esophagus may help make the diagnosis.

 - Eat food in fewer and more frequent portions.

 - Raise the head of the bed (or use two or three pillows) to allow gravity to hold the acid in the stomach and prevent acid reflux.

-Antacids can be taken after meals, at bedtime or when necessary, to bind excess stomach acid and to cover the esophagus.
+Antacids can be taken after meals, bedtime, or when necessary to bind excess stomach acid and cover the esophagus.